 Applications for children who were not "looked after" immediately before being adopted or made the subject of a child arrangement order or special guardianship order may be made under this rule.

-A panel from the Governors' Admissions Committee will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+A School Admissions panel will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.

 Rule 3: Definition of sibling